obsidiandynamics/fulcrum/README.md

 * [`fulcrum-zlg`](https://github.com/obsidiandynamics/fulcrum/tree/master/zlg) — Near-zero overhead logging for performance-sensitive applications

 # Getting started
 Select just the module(s) that you need from the list above.
-Each module has a short README describing its use.
+Some modules have a short README describing their use.

 The builds are hosted on JCenter.
 (Maven users may need to add the JCenter repository to their POM.)
 Simply add the following snippet to your build file.
 Replace the version placeholder `x.y.z` in the snippet with the version shown on the Download badge at the top of this README, and `fulcrum-module` with the name of the actual module you need.